-Only the Headteacher, or acting Headteacher, can suspend or permanently exclude a pupil from school on disciplinary grounds.
+Only the Head of School, Executive Head or acting Headteacher, can suspend or permanently exclude a pupil from school on disciplinary grounds.
 The decision can be made in respect of behaviour inside or outside of school.
 The Headteacher will only use permanent exclusion as a last resort.